-This strategy gives us two options for exiting the market, which we will now highlight:
+This strategy gives us two options for exiting the market:

 - Exiting the market when the MACD makes a cross in the opposite direction

 This is the tighter and more secure exit strategy.
-We exit the market right after the MACD signal line breaks the slower MA in the opposite direction.
+We exit the market right after the trigger line breaks the MACD in the opposite direction.

 - Exiting the market after the MACD makes a cross, followed by the TRIX breaking the zero line

-This is the looser exit strategy.
-It is riskier, because in case of a change in the equity’s direction, we will be in the market until the zero line of the TRIX is broken.
-Since the TRIX is a lagging indicator, it might take a while until this happens.
+This is riskier exit strategy, because if there is a significant change in trend, we are in our position until the zero line of the TRIX is broken.
+Since the TRIX is a lagging indicator, it might take a while for that to happen.

 At the end of the day, your trading style will determine which option best meets your requirements.
 Now look at this example, where I show the two cases:

-This is the 30-minute chart of eBay from Oct 28 – Nov 10, 2015.
+This is the 30-minute chart of eBay.
 The first green circle shows our first long signal, which comes from the MACD.
 The second green circle highlights when the TRIX breaks zero and we enter a long position.

 The two red circles show the contrary signals from each indicator.
-Note that in the first case, the moving average convergence divergence gives us the option for an early exit, while in the second case, the TRIX keeps us in our position.
-Using the first exit strategy, we generate a profit of $0.50 (50 cents), while the alternative approach brought us $0.75 (75 cents) per share.
+Note in the first case, the moving average convergence divergence gives us the option for an early exit, while in the second case, the TRIX keeps us in our position.
+Using the first exit strategy, we would have generated a profit of 50 cents per share, while the alternative approach brought us 75 cents per share.

 #5 - MACD + Awesome Oscillator

-This is the 60-minute chart of Boeing from Jun 29 – Jul 22, 2015.
+This is the 60-minute chart of Boeing.
 The two green circles give us the signals we need to open a long position.
 After going long, the awesome oscillator suddenly gives us a contrary signal.